sebcoda/ntnx-escape-game/DeploymentNeeds.md

 # Deployment of
 Activate flow
-Project 'Production'
+Create user thebadguy/MyProdPassword in the AD
-VMs into this projects
+Project 'Production' with cluster and thebadguy as admin 2/3 VMs into this project

-Create "prod user" dedidated to this project
-Jumphost VM (one of the production VM ??)
-Create 3 local users (Charlie, Thom and William) Inventory
+Create 3 local users (Charlie, Thom and William) Inventory done